How to fund your startup: the difference between seed, angel and VC investors.

 Either way, working through what you really want from your business will help you to assess the purpose and level of investment you need to grow.

-Venture capital or ‘VC’ are ‘lifecycle investors’: they tend to work with companies from fairly early stages (usually a ‘round A’ - of several million pounds or dollars), through rounds of funding until a company is exits through acquisition or IPO.
+Venture capitalists are ‘lifecycle investors’: they tend to work with companies from fairly early stages, through rounds of funding until a company is exits through acquisition or IPO.

 You’ve likely heard of the big, Silicon Valley stalwarts like Sequoia, Benchmark and Greylock.
 But over the last 5 years, there's been an explosion in the number of smaller VC firms across the world as investors look for alternative opportunities.
 Often, they specialise: the Foundry Group, for example focuses on early stage technology companies and London based MustardSeed works with purpose-driven businesses.
 Typically, VC investment follows an Angel round and a Seed investment.